eweviwo/central/README.md

 At its core, the project is about [Ghanaian](https://en.wikipedia.org/wiki/Ghana) Eʋe cultural education.
 The aim is to make our cultural content more accessible to a new generation of Ewes around the world by using modern collaboration tools.

-The project majorly involves a learning and a contribution section broken down into sub parts to make its architecture of standing out in building a formidable knowledge base.
+The project majorly involves building an infrastructure to facilitate a content experience through a mobile app.
+The infrastructure is divided into various repositories that will be gradually engineered to work as a system.

-The learning section requires less technicality as its steps are similar to downloading any mobile app in the world and consuming its content on your phone.
-The contribution section invites anyone to work on any part of the learning experience, knowledge management, production management, application programming, project development and other advancement.
+The learning experience for the project covers research development, knowledge management, production management, application programming, project development and others to name a few.

 Contribution from anyone will be guided by standards which will also be openly managed.
 ## Welcoming Everyone